top of page

 FAQs

-When do babies start mimicking sounds?
+When do babies start to mimic sounds?

 Is it normal if my baby is not imitating yet?